 Professional Insights

-Experts in metrology and standardization emphasize the importance of understanding both customary units of measurement and the metric system.
+Experts in metrology and standardization highlight the importance of understanding both customary units of measurement and the metric system.
 Professionals working in engineering, construction, and international trade must be fluent in both to avoid errors and ensure compatibility.

 Tips and Expert Advice